Pastors Reflection 2021 / Tim Palmer

 Visiting Speakers: these are usually on the third week of the month.
 This year with the interruptions due to Covid 19 lockdowns, we have only had two visitors.
 In February we had a visit from Williams Ardisena and his wife from Nigeria, who share their lives of ministry to children in their country, an amazing testimony of God’s vision for them.
 In May we had Bryce Turner, National Leader of:” Christians for Israel NZ”, who shared with us the role of his organisation and what is currently happening in Israel, and God’s chosen people.
 In the year ahead we hope to have several visiting speakers from the community to share, that can be helpful to Oasis members.

-Study times on the second and forth Wednesdays, which begins with morning and tea with a time of praise and worship; our thanks also go to Den Camacho who ably assists leading with his voice and guitar.
+Study times on the second and fourth Wednesdays, which begins with morning tea and a time of praise and worship; our thanks also go to Den Camacho who ably assists leading with his voice and guitar.
 A series of videos from Pastor Robert Morris entitled “The end… what happen next?” were informative, challenging and stimulated discussion and prayer.
 We also featured videos from David Jeremiah on “Why don’t my prayers get answered?”

 Outings: there are four occasions during the year when there is a 5th Wednesday, and on these days, we try to have an outing to a place of interest, and this year again Covid 19 and bad weather has had an impact.
 In June we visited Urban Soul restaurant in Karaka, for an enjoyable lunch together.

-A visit to Greg and Tania Abbott’s property at Ararimu in September is something we are looking forward to, and hopefully a ride with the Glenbrook Railway, and an inspection of the Water Gardens in Patumhoe in the year ahead.
+A visit to Greg and Tania Abbott’s property at Ararimu is something we are looking forward to, and hopefully a ride with the Glenbrook Railway, and an inspection of the Water Gardens in Patumahoe in the year ahead.

 In conclusion we thank God for the blessing of this ministry.